Former customer services officer fined after unlawfully accessing personal data.

 “Our prosecution of this individual should act as a clear warning that we will pursue and take action against those who choose to abuse their position of trust”.

-Companies must adhere to data protection laws when handling sensitive information and it is paramount when processing sensitive information that a strict code of confidentiality is practiced.
+Companies must adhere to data protection laws when handling sensitive information and it is supreme when processing sensitive information that a strict code of confidentiality is practiced.
 Failure to protect and secure confidential information may not only lead to the loss of business or clients, but it also unlocks the danger of confidential information being misused to commit illegal activity such as fraud.

 Strict data protection rules must be followed when managing private information.
 Currently this is verified by the Data Protection Act (DPA) 1998, however, EU parliament confirmed that the General Data Protection Regulation (GDPR) would replace the existing Act from May 2018.
 GDPR aims to give more people control over how organisations use their data, but hefty penalties of up to €20 million have been introduced for companies that do not comply with the regulations.